gsoules/MkDocs/digital-archive/docs/general/glossary.md

 :   A term is a word or short phrase in a *vocabulary* or *facet*.

 Visualization
 :   A visualization is a graphical depiction of an *item*'s relationships with other items.
-See [View Related Items](/user/viewing-related-items/)
+See [Viewing Related Items](/user/viewing-related-items/)

 Vocabulary
 :   A vocabulary is made up of *terms* that classify and index *collection* *items*.